 For Marcelo Branquinho, the quarantine is the perfect environment for the hacker who has spent more time attacking companies through fake applications, attacks by PhishingBy ransomware, for fake web domains and information theft.
 “People and companies are facing a new reality in teleworking.
 In this environment, we are also seeing an increase in the number of incidents ”.

 The assessment of increased attacks was not diagnosed only by TI Safe.
-Worldwide, invasion attempts have increased.
+Attempts at invasion have increased worldwide.
 Proof of this is that the American president, Donald Trump declared on May 1 a national emergency because of threats by foreign hackers to the American electrical system.
 “These attacks changed the profile, they were no longer directed, as they usually did.
 Now they are attacks with the concrete objective of targeting electricity companies and are carried out by articulated groups with the purpose of making electricity companies unavailable ”, evaluates Marcelo.

 And how can companies in the electricity sector have structured protection for their type of business?
 TI Safe has prepared a list of 11 key guidelines.
 Check out the webinar: "The increase in attacks against energy companies in Brazil in the pandemic ”